otagoedna/getting_started_with_qiime2/basic_tools.md

 In order to enable tab completion for Qiime commands:

 ```
+source tab-qiime
 ```

-This should only need to be done once
+This will need to be done each time you activate Qiime, or you can add it to your .bashrc or .bash_profile file

 ## Basic Qiime2 commands